 Genie is great.

-On top of a good selection, it provides a real-time chart.
+On top of a good selection, it has a real-time song chart.

-Editor Recommendations – Recommends selected songs with a theme.
+Editor Recommendations – Recommends selected songs within a theme.

 Examples are refreshing city pop music like evening breeze, quiet voices whispering in your ear, heavy metal moments you need to hear.